How to increase your school trip group size

 We all recognise that school trips are an essential part of a student's educational experience & personal development.
 Still, teachers can come up against it when trying to launch a trip if they've only got a small group.

-1. Offer the trip to other year groups
+1. Offer the trip to multiple year groups

 2. Plan a cross-curricular trip